Dr Ellen Crushell

 When it comes to treatment, enzyme replacement therapy (to replace a genetically absent enzyme) has been a great medical advance recently, and gene therapy is on the horizon.
 Yet these treatments are very expensive and need serious levels of investment, as do basic essential multidisciplinary care services, which should be available to all children with complex needs but, invariably, are not.

-Prevention and better education for better child health
+Better education for better children’s health

 Thankfully, children are physically healthier now than ever before.
 Children thrive if they have the opportunity to live in safe communities and supportive environments that provide the right conditions and opportunities for them to attain their full potential.
 While there will always be a place for medical management of unwell children, as a society, we need to increasingly move towards keeping them healthy.